aspk/Quora_question_pairs_NLP_Kaggle/README.rst

 Method
 ---------------
-I used word_to_vec embeddings from Google, and scikit-learn and xgboost for training.
+1. I used word_to_vec embeddings[1] from Google, and scikit-learn and xgboost for training.
 A machine with 32 GB ram is prefered to run this code.
+2. Bag of words models , count vectorizer and logistic regression
+3. Trained an autoencoder to compress phrase information, and use dynamic pooling and pairwise similarity to create a matrix of question pairs.CNN is used for classification on pairwise similarity matrix between words and phrases of each question.
+Model similar to Socher et al.[2]

-word_to_vec reference :
+[1]word_to_vec reference :
 https://github.com/tensorflow/tensorflow/blob/r1.9/tensorflow/examples/tutorials/word2vec/word2vec_basic.py

+[2] Socher, Richard, et al. "Dynamic pooling and unfolding recursive autoencoders for paraphrase detection."
+Advances in neural information processing systems.
+2011.